 So, how many is that now?
-The revelations by the Telegraph that Downing Street staff partied on the day before Prince Philip's funeral is just the latest in a series of revelations about what went on behind closed doors during the Covid crisis.
+ITV have just revealed that Boris Johnson had a 56th birthday bash in the middle of the first lockdown — the latest in a list of illicit parties that have come to light over the past two months.
 By Steerpike's count there have been reports of at least *sixteen* parties which allegedly broke Covid restrictions as they changed repeatedly throughout the pandemic.
 Most of these gatherings were held in No. 10 Downing Street but other Whitehall departments also got in on the act.
 Below is a timeline of all the alleged soirees, shindigs and not-so-socially distanced jamborees held in SW1 over the past two years...

 15 May 2020: